 Crissy Duff BA (Hons) Accredited MBACP

-For me it is the quality of the therapeutic relationship between counsellor and client that is the most important factor in how successful counselling will be and so with this in mind I offer you a warm, respectful and accepting relationship without judgement or criticism.
+I believe that it is the quality and stability of the therapeutic relationship between counsellor and client, that is the most important factor in how successful counselling will be.
+With this in mind, I offer you a warm, respectful and accepting relationship, without judgement or criticism.

-As a qualified Psychotherapeutic Counsellor I work with a wide range of emotional and mental health difficulties, including depression, anger, self harm, eating disorders, low self esteem, anxiety, stress, attachment, relationship and parenting difficulties, bereavement and loss.
-I counsel adults, couples, adolescents and children in my own private practice, I am a qualified supervisor and am Clinical Manager for Help Counselling Charity in Notting Hill.
+As a Counsellor and Psychotherapist, I work with a wide range of emotional and mental health difficulties; including depression, anger, anxiety, panic, stress, low self esteem, self harm, attachment, relationship and parenting difficulties, disordered eating, bereavement and loss.
+I counsel adults, couples, adolescents, children and families in my own private practice, which is based in a comfortable home environment.

 Training, qualifications & experience